 If I have a patient license from another state can I buy medical cannabis in Missouri?

-Per 19 CSR 30-95.030, no qualifying patient shall consume marijuana for medical use in a public place, unless provided by law.
+Per 19 CSR 30-95.030, no qualifying patient or adult consumer shall consume marijuana for medical or recreational purposes in a public place, unless provided by law.
 19 CSR 30-95.010 defines a public place as any public or private property, or portion of public or private property, that is open to the general public, including but not limited to, sidewalks, streets, bridges, parks, schools and businesses.
 See 19 CSR 30-95.010(33) for more information.

 How much medical cannabis can I buy?